5 New Brunches to Try Around DC This Weekend

 1221 Van St., SE

 Though there’s no separate brunch menu yet, this sprawling Mexican spot across from Nationals Park opens at noon on weekends with draft Prosecco and plenty of tacos.
-If it’s nice out, pick seats on the balcony or patio.
+If it’s nice out, pick seats on the spacious balconies.
 Look for a bottomless brunch deal on margaritas and guacamole soon.